ru4ls/ComfyUI_StreetView-Loader/README.md

 - **Secure API Key Storage:** Uses a `.env` file to keep your API key safe and out of your workflow files.
 -   **Simple Aspect Ratio Presets:** Choose from common ratios like 16:9 or 1:1 without manual calculations.
 - **Clean Output:** No UI overlays, just the pure image.
-- **(Experimental) Panorama Mode:** Stitch multiple images together to create ultra-wide cinematic landscapes.
+- **Panorama Mode:** Stitch multiple images together to create ultra-wide cinematic landscapes.
 - **(New in v1.01) Animation Mode:** Animate camera parameters over time to create smooth transitions and camera movements.

 ---